kittykatattack/bump/README.md

 Pixi rendering engine.
 You can use these methods to make almost any kind of 2D action or arcade game.

-(Important!
-Charm targets Pixi v3.9, which is the most stable version of Pixi, and is the only version I can recommend using.
+(Important! this library targets Pixi v3.9, which is the most stable version of Pixi, and is the only version I can recommend using.
 This library will eventually be upgraded for Pixi v4 when the v4 branch matures.)

 [Setting up](#settingup) <br>
 [Using Bump's collision methods](#using) <br>